Reddy-02/Smart-Study-Planner/README.md

 🔒 Project Statement

 This project was developed as a free, fully open-source web application to demonstrate advanced task management, productivity tracking, and gamification in a browser-based environment.
-It showcases best practices in responsive UI/UX, accessibility, and interactive web development using only free and open-source technologies.
+It showcases high-quality front-end development, responsive design, and interactive UI/UX practices using only free technologies.